Students are required to successfully complete assigned tests as outlined in the course

 scores greater than 10%.

-Instructors reserve the right to decide if they would like to have a class test review
+Instructors reserve the right to decide if they want a class test review and how they

 See Nursing Student Handbook for any additional late or missing test requirements.